FUSAKLA/gdocs-songbook/docs/terms_of_service.md

 spamming you with emails :)

+By installing and using this add-on, the user agrees with the above stated terms and confirms he read those and is aware of its consequences.

 ---

 So hopefully you are OK with all of that and in that case I wish you happy playing/singing!